sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/30786/info/graduating/graduation-grade.md

 1. **Evaluation of the Internship Report**: from 0 to 9 points
 2. **Duration of the Study Program**:
-   - 3 points if you graduate within the legal duration of the program
+   - 3 points if you graduate within the legal duration of the program (before October)
    - 2 points if you graduate by March after the legal duration of the program
    - 1 point if you graduate within the first year beyond the legal duration
 3. **Exam Average**: 1 point if your average is at least 27/30